ferninphilly/terraform-developintelligence/module_02/lab_02/LabTwo.md

 7. ALSO- try running this feature: `terraform graph` and you get a nice little output of your dependencies.
 IF you're feeling fancy you can create a nice visualization of your current infrastructure with `terraform graph | dot -Tpng > graph.png`!
     * **WARNING**- if you're on mac you may have to install graphviz with `brew install graphviz`.
 If you're on windows you can install [here](https://graphviz.gitlab.io/download/)

+## Provisioning

+1. So congratulations- we've managed to create some EC2 instances BUT....now we want to provision them somehow (I mean...an empty ec2 instance is nice but really-- what good is it??).
+SO- it's time to look at how, when we launch an ec2 instance, we ensure that it looks like all of the other ec2 instances in our network!